zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 In this tutorial, we went through a few typical async scenarios.
 With real-world examples and requirement changes, we saw that as more async calls get involved, the async solution with `bluebird` Promise API will introduce more nesting, making the code harder to read.
 The code readability does not scale well.

-We then refactored with `liftp` to make the async data flow flat.
-The logic became shorter and much easier to read, and all the Promises were still chained together to catch any error.
+We then refactored the code with `liftp` to make the async data flow flat.
+The logic became shorter and much easier to read, and all the Promises were still chained together to catch errors.

-Then we also introduced a few patterns to make async calls sequentially or simultaneously, while ignoring certain Promise results using different functions from the `bluebird-promise` library.
+Then we also introduced a few patterns to make async calls sequentially or in parallel, while ignoring certain Promise results using different functions from the `bluebird-promise` library.

 All these functions from `bluebird-promisell` are composable, meaning they take functions and return functions to work with Promises.
 It’s very practical for functional programming.

-I hope by now you understand far more about async programming in a functional programming style with Promises.
+I hope you learned a thing or two about async programming in a functional programming style with Promises.

 Here is [the link to the complete code example](https://github.com/zhangchiqing/bluebird-promisell/blob/tutorial/tutorials/functional-async-programming/).